DECODEproject/decode-mobile-app/docs/App.md

 Once you have the apk, follow the normal process for uploading apps to Google Play.

+##### NOTE:

-NOTE: We have had trouble when publishing to Google Play in the past.
+We have had trouble when publishing to Google Play in the past.
 The links we use in the app do not work the same way as they had in Expo, with no solution to be found.
 If the issue doesn't get resolved in Expo, the app might have to be ejected.

 ## Future Development

+[TO DO]